diegoiast/command-palette-widget/README.md

 # CommandPaletteWideget

-This is a Qt widget that behaves like the command pallete funnd in modenr
+This is a Qt widget that behaves like the command pallete found in modern applications (SublimeText, VSCode etc).

 ![Command palette demo](screencast.gif)

 Features:

 * You can feed it any `QAbstractItemModel` (tree based models are still WIP).
 * When the user chosess an item - a singal is emited.
+* Special filters (fuzzy search, remove accelerators, file search)
+* If your list contains list of files, you can set the filter to file based (searches for part of filenames/dirs etc).

 ## Basic usage